raechanel/reading-notes/README.md

 ## What is Growth Mindset?

 #### A growth mindest, to me, is a mindset that sees growth and development in every experience whether pass or fail.
-A mindset that ask the question `What does this situation teach me?` Seeing weaknesses as a chance to improve and they build on their strengths.
+A mindset that ask the question `What does this situation teach me?` Seeing weaknesses as a chance to improve and building on strengths.

 #### I remind myself to keep a growth mindset by: